 For example, if your experiments test a new protein using the techniques described by the Prusiner lab, you could simply say, "Degradation of Protein X will be analyzed by protease K digestion using the conditions described by Prusiner et al. 1984.
 If protein X is determined to be resistant to protease K hydrolysis under these conditions, other physiologically relevant buffers will be tested."
-Be sure explain why you chose the experiments you did and how they would answer your original question.
+Be sure to explain why you chose the experiments you did and how they would answer your original question.
+Be sure to explain all experiments in detail that are vital to you're your proposal, but limit specifics regarding commonly used experiments like SDS-PAGE gels or Comassie Blue staining.

 In this section, also predict possible outcomes of your experiments.
-Also describe how you would explain results that were different from those you predict in your original hypothesis. (\sim 1-1 1⁄2 pages).
+Describe how you would explain results that were different from those you predict in your original hypothesis. (~2 pages).

 4. Discussions and Conclusions: Briefly summarize the purpose for your set of experiments.
-Be sure to connect your outcome to the field as a whole and make predictions as to where your result will lead scientific progress in this research area.
+Be sure to connect your outcome to the field as a whole and make predictions as to where your result will lead scientific progress in this research area. (~1 page)